O-ffender/Discord-Embed-Welcomer-Bot/README.md

 # Discord-Welcomer-Bot
-A bot which welcomes new users that join your server.
+A Custom Discord bot which welcomes new users that join your server.

-## I'm too lazy to write this, I'll probably write this some time later.
+## How to Install.
+- npm i
+- node . / npm start